ReactiveBayes/RxInfer.jl/docs/src/manuals/meta-specification.md

 ## Create your own meta
 Although some nodes in `RxInfer.jl` already come with their own meta structure, you have the flexibility to define different meta structures for those nodes and also for your custorm ones.
 A meta structure is created by using the `struct` statement in `Julia`.
-For example, the following snippet of code illustrates how you can create your own meta structures for your custom node and for the `AR` node:
+For example, the following snippet of code illustrates how you can create your own meta structures for your custom node:

 ```julia
 # create your own meta structure for your custom node